aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 be offered to download the file, which you need to save to Google Drive.

-After executing the command lines and preparing the results in Google Drive, four files are available for download.
+After executing the command lines and preparing the results in Google Drive, four files become available for download.
 The location to download them is `Geodata/2024/Trees/Palsar/RAW/`.
 After download, these files need to be projected to match the reference raster and merged.
-In this resource, trees are coded into two groups: 1=Dense Forest and 2=Non-dense Forest, which need to be merged and the rest converted to missing values (code below).
+In this resource, trees are coded into two groups: 1=Dense Forest and 2=Non-dense Forest, which need to be merged and the rest converted to missing values (see code below).

-Although the data in this resource describes the situation in 2020 rather than 2024, it has been used because [The Global Forest Watch data](#Ch04.09) is available to describe the disappearance of tree canopy cover, but the appearance of canopy cover is not so rapid that there would be significant changes over a four-year period.
+Although this resource reflects conditions in 2020 rather than 2024, we used it because [The Global Forest Watch data](#Ch04.09) provides reliable data on canopy loss, but the appearance of canopy cover is not so rapid that there would be significant changes over a four-year period.